 Design area review

-Involved roles or functions: Identity and access management require support from one or both of the following functions.
-These roles can help make decisions and implement those decisions:
+Functions: Identity and access management requires the support of one or more of the following functions.
+The roles that perform these functions can help make and implement decisions.

-Scope: The goal of this design area is to evaluate options for your identity and access foundation.
-At minimum, make decisions about your approach for synchronizing identities with Azure Active Directory:
+Scope: The goal of this design area is to help you evaluate options for your identity and access foundation.
+When you design your identity strategy, you should perform the following tasks:

-- Any core requirements for separation of duties
+- Determine core requirements for the separation of duties.

-Out of scope: Identity and access management forms a foundation for proper access control.
-It doesn't fully address more advanced issues, including these issues:
+Out of scope: Identity and access management forms a foundation for proper access control, but it doesn't cover more advanced aspects like:

 Design area overview

-These articles examine design considerations and recommendations related to identity and access management in a cloud environment:
+The following articles examine design considerations and recommendations for identity and access management in a cloud environment: